la2050/challenge/_2021/learn/alliance-for-a-better-community.md

   least one K-12 school district and local colleges/universities to promote access to higher education pathways Increased access to dual enrollment and concurrent enrollment programs in SELA Increased access to public and non-profit college and career readiness in SELA Cross-sector partnerships with 8 key local organizations/educational agencies to further workforce development opportunities in SELA
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '3000' Describe how Los Angeles County will be different if your work is successful.: >- By implementing the College Access & Success in the Southeast framework, ABC will lay the groundwork for an economic and educational recovery plan that
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '3000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '440000' Describe how Los Angeles County will be different if your work is successful.: >- By implementing the College Access & Success in the Southeast framework, ABC will lay the groundwork for an economic and educational recovery plan that